divquan/Velocity-Vectors-Group14/README.md

 ## How to Use

-To view our presentation, compile the `presentation.tex` file using a LaTeX editor or compiler.
+To view our presentation, compile the `main.tex` file using a LaTeX editor or compiler.
 Feel free to explore the code and adapt it for your projects.

 ## Feedback